yunginnanet/clone-all/README.md

 ### Environment Variables

-  - `CLONEALL_SSH`: set/export this to true to enable ssh without the command-line flag
+  - `CLONEALL_SSH`: set/export this to `true` to enable fetching/pulling via ssh by default without flag
   - `CLONEALL_DESTINATION`: set/export this to the directory you want the cloned/updated repos to live